 For more information on becoming involved as a volunteer, please call 609-397-7300

-This season finds us thankful for our loyal audience members, reflective on our past, and hopeful for the future, as we reach the historic milestone of our 30th Anniversary in the pursuit of our mission to bring world-class music and internationally acclaimed guest artists to our region.
+This season finds us thankful for our loyal audience members, reflective on our past, and hopeful for the future, as we pass the historic milestone of our 30th Anniversary in the pursuit of our mission to bring world-class music and internationally acclaimed guest artists to our region.

 When we embarked on our 31st Season, we could not have predicted the current health crisis and its effect on our daily lives as well as the global arts community.

 However, the Riverside Symphonia endeavored to produce a plan for a digital music presence for our 31st Season without sacrificing the integrity of the music, and our reputation for excellence.

 To that end, we initiated a plan that included a combination of musical performance digitally delivered to our audience, an educational program that was incorporated directly into the distance online learning curriculum of local schools, and a further expansion of our nursing home outreach program.